 Here adjustable dumbbells have a huge advantage.
 For quite a few years, all my resistance training was performed with a dumbbell set consisting of four 1 1/4, 2 1/2, and 5-pound plates and eight 10-pounders.
 Aggregate weight with bars and collars was about 62 pounds apiece.
 With those and a workout bench, I made myself into a large, reasonably strong and muscular man.
 However, I would counsel anyone acquiring an adjustable set these days to start with the same assortment of smaller plates and only four 10-pound plates.
 These with bars and collars will give you a pair of approximately 42-pound dumbbells.
 (I say approximately because the weights of bars and collars can vary.
 Generally, they weigh about 5 pounds apiece.)
 The cost of weights has been very much in flux lately because of the covid panic.
 With shrewd shopping, you should still be able to acquire such a set for less than $100.
 (In the past, second-hand gear of this type could be snapped up at bargain prices, but panic-induced buying has lessened the chances of coming upon such bargains.)
 When you have "maxed out" with the 42's, buy four 20-pound plates.
 These will give you an easy transition from 42 to 45 pounds and a maximum of 82 pounds.
 If you can perform a number of exercises with 82-pound dumbbells, you are going to be pretty damn strong.
-If you really want to get much bigger and stronger, you probably ought to transition to an Olympic barbell set.
+If you really want to get much bigger and stronger, you probably ought to transition to a barbell and plate set.
 Many outfits don't offer 20-pound plates, but they can be had.
 Plates weighing 25 pounds are readily available, but they really make dumbbells to unwieldy for many exercises, or so I have found.
 In any event, a pair of 82-pound adjustables should set you back less than $300, even at today's prices.

 Now let's look at prices for sets of rubber-coated, fixed-weight dumbbells.
 One outfit I checked offered a set of 5-to-50-pound fixed-weight dumbbells with rubber-coated hex heads in five-pound increments for $703, another for $816, a third for a hefty $1,100.
 However, the heaviest dumbbells you will end up with are a pair of 50s.
 Many serious weight trainers will soon find that poundage too light to be truly challenging for many of the most beneficial exercises.
 Fortunately, the second and third of the companies I checked offer heavier series--55 to 100 pounds--for $2,092 and $2,062, respectively.
 And if you're really a "beast," you will want a 105-to-125-pound set for an extra $1,552.50 or $1,380, depending on which you choose.
 And these prices don't include shipping costs.
 However, I suppose in an era when many people spend thousands of dollars on sundry high-tech exercise machines, these prices don't seem too daunting in comparison, especially since these dumbbells will be around long, long after the gimmicky machines have given up the ghost!
 Being a frugal sort, both by necessity and inclination, I think I'll stick to my adjustable DBs.